lunjas/AI-math-tutor/README.md

 # 🎓 AI Math Tutor

 A personalized AI math tutor that uses **Retrieval-Augmented Generation (RAG)** and **symbolic computation** to help students learn mathematics from their own course materials.
+This implementation has been done in cooperation with Cursor Agent (original prompt entered for the agent is in `EXECUTION_PLAN.md`).

 ## Features